Diploma Quest(ion)

 But that was then, and this is now...
 NOW snazzy-looking diplomas abound and are easy to get, and not expensive, unless you really want to go all out.
-(And you can do EITHER at www.HomeschoolDiploma.com!!!)
-I have issued diplomas to all three of our kids, with the youngest, Carlianne, getting the most glitzy one ~ from Homeschool Diploma dot com!!!!
+I issued diplomas to all three of our kids, with the youngest, Carlianne, getting the most glitzy one ~ from www.HomeschoolDiploma.com!!!
 But they are all just as valid and meaningful, which I will now share my thoughts on...

 IS YOUR DIPLOMA MEANINGFUL?